VilleTynys-Official/BlogApp/README.md

 Then navigate to localhost:8080

-## Bugs
+## Bugs and things to make better

-Sometimes the application won't load the first blog that is added (only after refresh).
+* Sometimes the application won't load the first blog that is added (only after refresh).
+* Refactoring of the api request ( frontend )
+* There should be more robust tests for the error handling.
+* Commenting could be better